 Threat Models and Whitewater River Paddling

-Here’s how the same risk thinking shows up in both domains.
+Here’s how the same risk thinking mentality shows up in both domains.

 1. Environmental Risks 🌊

 Neither domain can avoid or abstain from risk entirely.
 Whitewater paddlers accept certain dangers the moment they get on the river, just as medical device security teams accept risk by going to market.
-In some cases you cannot disconnect devices from a network, avoid using third-party software, or keep your system out of an operating room.
+In some medical devices you cannot avoid: being a networked device, being implanted in a body, using third-party software, or functioning within an operating room.
 The environment is the environment.
 You don’t get to opt out of the parts you don’t like.

 Paddlers don’t get to remove the rocks from the river.
-Security teams don’t get to remove the device from the hospital.
-Both must prepare to engage with the inherent risks of where they operate, not pretend those risks don’t exist or wish them away.
-Risk acceptance isn’t negligence – it’s the prerequisite for doing the work at all.
+Similarly, Security teams can’t remove their device or change things in the environment.
+Both must prepare to engage with the inherent risks of where they operate, not pretend those risks don’t exist, claim invulnerability, or wish them away.
+The stakes are high, so ditch the paranoia.
+Environmental risk acceptance isn’t negligence.

 2. A Solid Plan and Threat Model is 🔑

-This is exactly what happens in a premarket threat model.
-You study the architecture, the deployment environment, the known weakness patterns (your CWEs), the known attack patterns (your CAPECs).
+This is exactly what happens in a premarket SW development stage threat modeling.
+You study the architecture, the intended deployment environment, known attack patterns (CAPECs), user and business needs.
 You build a model.
 You plan mitigations based on least risky options.
-You haven’t been attacked yet.
-But you’ve built something to reason against.
+You haven’t been attacked or encounter actual risk yet.
+But you’ve built the initial set of assumptions to reason against.

 3. Update Your Threat Model 🧠